 Prominent, wide, or elongated earlobes may be unsightly or detract from the overall beauty and symmetry of the face.
 Some people are born with large, pendulous earlobes or an obvious asymmetry between sides.
 Most people, however, have well-proportioned and relatively symmetric earlobes in youth, but the earlobes become heavier, wider, or longer with age.
 This is particularly true in people who wear heavy or large earrings for many years.
 Regardless of the cause, problematic earlobes can be treated by Dr. Ransom.

 Each of the issues discussed above can be treated with a simple surgical procedure called earlobe reduction (earlobe reshaping).
 Dr. Ransom reduces or reshapes the soft tissue of the earlobe using precise measurements and fine surgical instruments, according to the specific details desired by the patient.
 Earlobe reduction is a minimally-invasive procedure and can be performed with local anesthesia or minimal sedation in an office-based facility or ambulatory surgery center.
-The procedure may be combined with earlobe repair, which is a distinct minor procedure to fix stretched-out earring holes, or even torn earlobes (from piercings or trauma).
+The procedure may be combined with earlobe repair, which is a minor procedure to fix torn earlobes (from piercings or trauma) or gauged ears.

 Earlobe reduction can be performed with other aesthetic surgical or non-surgical treatments, such as rhytidectomy (facelift) or skin resurfacing.
 For more information about earlobe reduction, please contact Dr. Ransom or schedule your consultation today!